kide-vm/kide/lib/builtin/README.md

 as if it were a "normal"  function.

 A normal ruby function is one that is parsed and transformed to code.
 But not all functionality can be written in ruby, one of those chicken and egg things.
-C uses Assembler in this situation, we use Kernel function.
+C uses Assembler in this situation, we use Builtin functions.

 Slightly more here : http://salama.github.io/2014/06/10/more-clarity.html (then still called Kernel)